-So let’s begin our road trip covering most of the attractions of the state including pocket-friendly Minnesota destinations to food places to exciting adventures.
+So let’s begin our road trip covering, most of the attractions of the state including pocket-friendly Minnesota destinations to food places to exciting adventures.

 But before that, check out the mini summary of Mini Apple’s road trip destinations in the below slides:

 Mini-Apple & Neighboring Road Trip Attractions…

 The capital city is St. Paul, the largest city is Minneapolis, and close by is another renowned city, named Hastings.
 The starting point of the road trip could be any of these, they are just 20-minutes drive away from one another.

 We start from Minneapolis, also known as Mini-Apple as it is similar to the Big-Apple, the city of New York.
 Together with St. Paul, the cities are known as ‘Twin Cities’.
 Minneapolis covers a lot of Minnesota Road Trip Destinations within the city so before heading out, it deserves a little exploration of its own.